GoogleCloudPlatform/cluster-toolkit/modules/README.md

 repository to the module path: `deployment_name/group_name/module_id`.
 However, when `gcluster deploy` is invoked, it will run Packer from the subdirectory `deployment_name/group_name/module_id/subdirectory/after/double_slash`.

-Referring back to the [Intel DAOS blueprint][pfs-daos.yaml], we see that it will create 2 deployment groups at `pfs-daos/daos-client-image` and `pfs-daos/daos-server-image`.
-However, Packer will actually be invoked from a subdirectories ending in `daos-client-image/images` and `daos-server-image/images`.

 If the module does not use `//` package notation, `gcluster create` will copy only the final directory in the path to `deployment_name/group_name/module_id`.